Esea contemporary: Chinese Arts Centre as a grass roots community centre (1989–1992)

-Reviewing the focus of the centre (1993-1996)
+Reviewing the focus of the centre (1993–1996)

 A review of the organisation in 1993 by external consultants found that the centre had "consistently fallen well short of fulfilling its purpose" and the general perception was that the organisation was on "borrowed time".
 The centre was relaunched in October 1993 with a renewed mission to promote a wide range of traditional and contemporary art forms and would use its artistic and education programmes to progress how Chinese culture was perceived in the UK.
 The organisation also began to reposition itself as a development agency for emerging artists and art makers of Chinese heritage.
 As a part of the relaunch, the centre arranged a city-wide series of events to mark Chinese New Year in 1994, featuring activities at the centre, the greenroom, Cornerhouse, and the Dancehouse theatre.
 The centre also programmed the Journey's West exhibition, which was initiated by the Lambeth Chinese Community Association.

-In 1994, the CVAA introduced an arts worker training scheme and activities targeted at the local community to address its staffing problems and to strengthen its links with the local community.
-The new ways of working were tested between September 1995-March 1996 whilst the centre was one of the hosts of the British Art Show 4 and during their lunar new year activities.
-During the British Art Show, the Centre displayed works by British artist Mat Collishaw.
+In 1994 the CVAA introduced an arts worker training scheme and activities targeted at the local community to address its staffing problems and to strengthen its links with the local community.
+The new ways of working were tested between September 1995 and March 1996 whilst the centre was one of the hosts of the British Art Show 4 and during their lunar new year activities.
+During the British Art Show, the centre displayed works by British artist Mat Collishaw.
 The hosts of the show had no say in the artists selected for their venues, but the acting director of the centre at the time, Kwong Lee, later stated that the increased exposure and the chance for the centre to have a temporary place at the centre of the art world justified programming an exhibition which did not feature the work of an artist of Chinese heritage.

-Around this time, the CVAA discovered that their 1996-1997 grant from their core funder, the North West Arts Board (NWAB), was to be almost halved.
+Around this time, the CVAA discovered that their 1996–1997 grant from their core funder, the North West Arts Board (NWAB), was to be almost halved.
 It was agreed that the centre could no longer operate in its current form, and the Board of the CVAA began to look for a new venue and strategic lead for the centre.
 In June 1996, Sarah Champion became the centre's Arts Development Coordinator.
-Champion later stated that she was given 6 months to make the centre a success or close it down.
+Champion later stated that she was given six months to make the centre a success or close it down.
 The centre's new mission and objectives were finalised and five key development areas were established: education; artists development; the Chinese community; arts promotion; and advocacy and lobbying.